Disclosure: This post is in partnership with Church and Dwight. I am a 2017 Church and Dwight Ambassador.

 Baby’s first tooth?
 Ensure a good sleep for you and baby

-As early as 3-months, babies can begin teething, causing discomfort and disrupted sleep for both mom and baby.
+As early as 3-months, babies can begin teething, causing discomfort and disrupted sleep for both mom and baby unless you find the best teething gel on the market.
 A trick I swear by is Baby Orajel Homeopathic Teething Gel.
 With the soothing power of Chamomile, this teething gel offers safe, effective and naturally-derived medicinal ingredients for your baby to treat you both to a full night’s rest.

 Give new moms the support they need